QuattroMusic/6502-Simulator/README.md

 └───────────────┘
 ```

+The Year and the Milliseconds section is stored as little-endian (see programmers model)

-Note: you can use the display space as RAM storage without any problem, but not the input and date space
+Note: you can use the display space as RAM storage without any problem, but not the input and date space.
+The keyboard input only works when the display is open

 ### Programmers Model
 At the beginning of the exectution, the 6502 will read the data at the address `0xFFFC` and `0xFFFD` (RES Vector).